We advocate, train and collaborate to protect the world’s children.

 Through The Koons Family Institute on International Law & Policy, we conduct and commission original research into the status of child protection laws around the world.
 We create replicable legal tools, best practices and international coalitions to bring about change in the way children are protected around the world.

-- Currently in its 8th edition, our groundbreaking report Child Pornography: Model Legislation & Global Review covers 196 countries, as well as cutting-edge topics such as implementation, data retention, and online grooming.
+- Currently in its 9th edition, our groundbreaking report Child Sexual Abuse Material: Model Legislation & Global Review covers 196 countries, as well as cutting-edge topics such as implementation, data retention, and online grooming.